thofisch/doc-api/docs/apis.md

 As long as the API only has one consumer, one could argue that it's entire job is to service that consumer.

-**Make it RESTful, but be pragmatic!** Aiming at a level above 2 (according to Richardson's Maturity Model) may simple be impractical.
+**Make it RESTful, but be pragmatic!** Aiming at a level above 2 (according to Richardson's Maturity Model) may simply be impractical.